airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 some work to do.

-The first thing it does is save the current base pointer registerbase pointer register, EBP-INDEXED, by doing `pushl %ebp`.
+The first thing it does is save the current base pointer registerbase pointer register, _%ebp_, by doing `pushl %ebp`.
 The base pointer is a special registerspecial register used for accessing function parametersfunction parameters and local variableslocal variables.
-Next, it copies the stack pointerstack pointer to EBP-INDEXED by doing `movl %esp, %ebp`.
+Next, it copies the stack pointerstack pointer to _%ebp_ by doing `movl %esp, %ebp`.
 This allows you to be able to access the function parameters as fixed indexes from the base pointer.
 You may think that you can use the stack pointer for this.
 However, during your program you